buddhikaum/Greedy-Sensor-Selection-for-a-Probabilistic-Graph-Signal/README.md

 previously published greedy algorithm by Liu et. al. [1].

 Usage :
+# For algorithm 1 run the script file
+bash algo1_script.txt
+# For algorithms 2 and 3 in the paper
 python Laplacian.py [random seed] [number of vertices] [b]

 #b is 1,-1 indicating whether we are removing an edge or adding an edge.